Yakima Valley AVA: Climate

 The climate of Yakima Valley is a distinguishing factor of the viticultural area.
 In general, the mountains to the west experience significantly cooler temperatures while Yakima Valley is not as warm as areas to the north and east.
 Within Yakima Valley, the climate averages Region II on the scale developed by Winkler and Amerine of the University of California, Davis to measure degree days.
 Eight stations average 2641 degree days with individual readings of 2207 at Toppenish, 2436 at Prosser 2665 at Sunnyside, and the highest reading 3048 degree days at Wapato.
 The mountain areas to the west experience a much cooler climate; Tieton Dam averages 1150 degree days, Goldendale 1779, and Status Pass 1334 degree days.
 These mountainous areas are classified as Region I. The area to the north following the Yakima River is slightly cooler than the Yakima Valley.
 Ellensburg experiences 1932 degree days, Yakima 2314, Naches Heights 2330, and Moxie 2574 degree days.
 In contrast to these cooler areas, the areas northeast, east and southeast of Yakima Valley experience a significantly hotter climate, and may be characterized as Region III.
 Individual degree day readings include 3231 at Hanford, 3720 at Priest Rapids Dam, 3890 at Richland 3094 at Kennewick and 3201 at McNary Dam.
 Rainfall in Yakima Valley is sparse.
 Eight reporting stations within the viticultural area average only 8.11 inches of precipitation per year with a range of 5.88 inches at Toppenish to .12.41 inches at Fort Simcoe.
 The mean average growing season (28 degree base) for four stations in Yakima Valley is 190 days, ranging from 184 days at White Swan to 196 days at Benton City.
 Overall, the temperature of the Yakima Valley is more temperate than the rest of the greater Columbia Valley AVA, with average temperatures being 5 to 10 F cooler.
+The USDA plant hardiness zones are 7a and 7b.